Introduction to Bologna

 The city’s historic centre is considered one of the best preserved and maintained in Italy, to the credit of the city administration’s policy of ‘active preservation’, developed in the 1970s – old houses in the centre are gutted and renovated for municipal public housing, maintaining the character of the old quarters.

 Nor is this the first time Bologna has found a creative solution to its housing needs.
 One of the first things you notice is how every street is lined with arcades, or portici.
 The original ones date from the 12th century, when the comune, faced with a housing shortage compounded by the presence of 2,000 university students, allowed rooms to be built on to existing buildings over the streets.
 Over time the Bolognesi became attached to them and the shelter they provided from the weather.

 Along with the absurdly tilting Due Torri, they are the city’s soul, its identity; to the Bolognesi, their special world is the pianeta porticata, the ‘porticoed planet’.
-The city claims 70km of portici (including the single 4km one that climbs up to San Luca), more than any other city in the world.
+The city claims 70km (including the single 4km portico that climbs up to San Luca), more than any other city in the world.

 La Dotta, La Grassa and La Rossa (the Learned, the Fat and the Red) are Bologna’s sobriquets.
 It may be full of socialist virtue, but the city is also very wealthy and cosy, with a quality of life often compared to Sweden’s.
 The casual observer could well come away with the impression that the reddest things about Bologna are its bricks and its suburban street names like Via Stalingrado, Via Yuri Gagarin and Viale Lenin.